tobiasGuta/ParamHunter/README.md

 6. **Binary Search Isolation**: When a batch triggers a difference, the batch is recursively split in half and retested to isolate exactly which parameter caused the change.
 Each candidate is then confirmed with an individual request.

-6. **Rate Limit Handling**: If the server responds with HTTP 429, the fuzzer backs off with exponential delay and retries up to three times before moving on.
+6. **Rate Limit Handling**: If the server responds with HTTP 429 and includes a Retry-After header, ParamHunter will automatically pause for the specified duration and resume fuzzing.
+If no header is present, it uses exponential backoff.
+You can also manually pause or cancel fuzzing at any time from the UI.

 ## Installation